kate-all/Image-Repository-Shopify-Winter-2022/README.md

 ## Running it
 1. Navigate to the repo folder via the command line
+2. Install all dependencies with `npm install`
-2. Run the following command: `node server`
+3. Run the following command: `node server`
-3. A message saying "Server listening at http://localhost:3000" should appear
+4. A message saying "Server listening at http://localhost:3000" should appear

 Now the server is up and running on port 3000!